bbauska/JS-Eloquent/README.md

 ## Parameters and scopes

-The parameters to a function behave like regular variables, but their initial values are given by the *caller* of the function, not the code in the function itself.
+The parameters to a function behave like regular variables, but their initial values are given by the <i>caller</i> of the function, not the code in the function itself.

-An important property of functions is that the variables created inside of them, including their parameters, are *local* to the function.
+An important property of functions is that the variables created inside of them, including their parameters, are <i>local</i> to the function.
 This means, for example, that the result variable in the power example will be newly created every time the function is called, and these separate incarnations do not interfere with each other.

 This "localness" of variables applies only to the parameters and to variables declared with the var keyword inside the function body.
-Variables declared outside of any function are called *global*, because they are visible throughout the program.
+Variables declared outside of any function are called <i>global</i>, because they are visible throughout the program.
 It is possible to access such variables from inside a function, as long as you haven't declared a local variable with the same name.